thysultan/VR/README.md

 # Virtual Rendering Implementations

-React-Style virtual(diff and patch) rendering implementations in different programming Languages.
+React-Style virtual rendering implementations in different programming Languages.

 `intro.ext` features a quick tutorial on the specifics of that specific languages syntax design which may serve as a good way to learn a new language from the point of view of another through comparing